sohcaleb/cybersecurity/README.md

 - 👋 Hi, I’m Caleb.
 - 👀 I’m interested in protecting people's safety, analyzing and solving problems.
 - 🌱 I’m currently studying for the CompTIA Security+ and Certified Ethical Hacker certifications.
-- 💞️ I’m looking to collaborate on Cybersecurity projects, NMOS problems and mathematical proofs.
+- 💞️ I’m looking to collaborate on Cybersecurity projects.
-- 📫 You can reach me via Telegram @calebsohsweekai
+- 📫 You can reach me via Telegram @CalebSohSweeKai

 <!---
 sohscaleb/sohscaleb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.